KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/hexagonal_water_geometry_of_life.md

 Our cells awaken.
 Our tissues sing.
 Our memories brighten.
-Our lives begin again from the inside out.
+Our lives begin anew, from the inside out.

 Prof. Jhon did not discover something new.
 He translated something ancient into the language of science —